stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 We also learned about the basic shape of a top level definition in Idris, which always consists of an identifier (its name), a type, and an implementation.

+### What's next?

+In the [next chapter](Functions1.md), we start programming in Idris for real.
+We learn how to write our own pure functions, how functions compose, and how we can treat functions just like other values and pass them around as arguments to other functions.